 What is APR?

 APR refers to the amount of interest and fees you’ll pay on a loan or credit card balance over the course of a year.
 APRs can look similar to interest rates, since both are expressed as a percentage of the principal balance.

 APR vs. interest rate: Know the difference

-But when it comes to comparing APR versus interest rate, APR is a more inclusive term.
+When it comes to comparing APR versus interest rate, APR is a more inclusive term.

 APR includes extra fees (or discounts) along with interest.
-For instance, a personal loan might have an origination fee or a mortgage could come with closing costs.
+For instance, a personal loan might have an origination fee, or a mortgage could come with closing costs.
 When it comes to the costs of borrowing, APR, rather than interest rate, shows you the whole picture.

 Plus, all lenders must disclose APR on their loans and credit cards by law, according to the Truth in Lending Act of 1968.
 This act protects consumers by requiring lenders to disclose the true costs of borrowing.

 Thanks to this law, you can compare loans and mortgages at a glance and get a clear picture of their long-term costs.
 Then again, if you do run across a product that lists the interest rate and fees separately, you can use this calculator to convert it to APR.

 Loans and mortgages typically have a single APR, and it’s expressed as a percentage of the principal.

 For example, let’s say you’re looking to take out a $200,000 mortgage.
-The interest rate on the mortgage is 4.50%, but the APR is 4.703% as a result of $4,800 in closing costs.
-With a 30-year mortgage, you’d end up paying $164,814 in interest and fees.
+The interest rate on the mortgage is 4.50%, but the APR is 4.7035% as a result of $4,800 in closing costs.
+With a 30-year mortgage, you’d end up paying $173,569.40 in interest and fees.

-For comparison’s sake, let’s say another lender offers you the same mortgage with a 4.198% APR.
-After 30 years, you’d pay $143,739 in interest and fees.
-By lowering your APR just a few tenths of a percentage point, you’d save more than $21,000.
+For comparison’s sake, let’s say another lender offers you the same mortgage with a 4.00% interest rate (4.198% APR).
+After 30 years, you’d pay $152,008.55 in interest and fees.
+By lowering your APR about half of a percentage point, you’d save more than $21,500.

 As you can see, this chance to compare offers (and APRs) helps you make the best choice for your budget.
 You’ll get a complete sense of the costs of borrowing.

 Unlike loans and mortgages, credit cards often have different APRs for different transactions.
-You might have a different APR for purchases, balance transfers, and cash advances.
+You might have a different APR for purchases, balance transfers and cash advances.

 That being said, credit card APR might never come into play.
 If you pay your balance off in full every month, you’ll never pay interest or late fees.
 As a result, your credit APR can effectively be 0%.